Last updated January 24th, 2024.

 However, Malaysia’s long-term economic outlook is much better.
 Its strong population growth will help this relatively small nation of 30 million people rise to 40 million inhabitants before the year 2040.

-Cambodia is the least expensive country to purchase real estate as a foreigner in Asia.
+By far, Cambodia is the cheapest place to buy property in Asia as a foreigner.
 It costs roughly US$1,000 per square meter to buy prime residential property in the nation’s capital of Phnom Penh.

 These apartments might be a few decades old.
 Yet they’re well-built and boast a desirable location in Phnom Penh’s financial centre.

-Why is Cambodia so inexpensive?
-Unlike Malaysia, for example, there’s no mismatch between supply and demand.
+Why is property in Cambodia so inexpensive?
+Unlike Malaysia, for example, there’s less mismatch between supply and demand.
 Buying real estate in Cambodia is cheap simply because the nation is one of Asia’s least developed.

 It might not be the case for long though.
 With economic growth exceeding 7% per year (which is only expected to hasten from there), Cambodia is also one of the fastest growing nations on the planet.